-It should be no surprise that the top-ranked running backs in each of the 2020 and 2021 recruiting classes hail from Texas.
-Zachary Evans is the highest-rated running back from Texas since Peterson, and 2021 top back Camar Wheaton could end up being even better than Evans.
+It should be no surprise that the top-ranked running backs in each of the 2020 and 2021 recruiting classes hailed from Texas.
+Zachary Evans was the highest-rated running back from Texas since Peterson, and 2021 top back Camar Wheaton could end up being even better than Evans.

-Wheaton, who plays for Garland’s Lakeview Centennial High School, is the No. 2 running back in the 2021 class according to 247Sports and ranks No. 1 (7th overall) by Rivals.
-He’s a consensus top-20 overall prospect and his services are highly sought after.
+Wheaton played for Garland’s Lakeview Centennial High School, where he became the No. 2 running back in the 2021 class, according to 247Sports.
+He was ranked No. 1 by Rivals.
+The consensus top-40 overall prospect eventually chose to take his services to an absolute NFL running back factory: Alabama.

-The 5-foot-11, 190-pound running back already holds a at least 25 offers from colleges and universities across the nation, and that figure will likely keep growing.
+The 5-foot-11, 190-pound running back held at least 25 offers from colleges and universities across the nation.

-Major college football programs like Alabama, Florida, LSU, Michigan, Georgia, Notre Dame, Oklahoma, USC and Ohio State have all lined up for him, including programs throughout the midwest like Texas, Texas A&M, SMU, TCU, Texas Tech, Oklahoma State, Baylor, Kansas, Arkansas and Utah.
+Major college football programs like Alabama, Florida, LSU, Michigan, Georgia, Notre Dame, Oklahoma, Tennessee, USC and Ohio State all lined up for him.
+So did programs throughout the midwest like Texas, Texas A&M, SMU, TCU, Texas Tech, Oklahoma State, Baylor, Kansas, Arkansas and Utah.

-Wheaton has kept quiet about his preferred destination.
-247Sports hadn’t made a guess using their Crystal Ball Predictions by the end of his junior season even though Wheaton had visited campuses at Michigan, Notre Dame and the Texas Longhorns.
+Wheaton kept quiet about his preferred destination for a while.
+Even 247Sports hadn’t made a guess using their Crystal Ball Predictions by the end of his junior season despite Wheaton visiting campuses at Michigan, Notre Dame and the Texas Longhorns.

-One thing is for sure, though: he’s a beast out of the backfield for the Lakeview Centennial Patriots.
-He must be if 247Sports gave him a better composite score than Dalvin Cook, Todd Gurley, Reggie Bush and DeMarco Murray received in high school.
+One thing is for sure, though: he was a beast out of the backfield for the Lakeview Centennial Patriots.
+He must be if he received a higher 247Sports composite score than Dalvin Cook, Todd Gurley, Reggie Bush and DeMarco Murray received in high school.

-What stands out to Wheaton’s coaches is that he doesn’t act like a normal five-star recruit.
-He keeps a relatively low profile on his social media accounts, is not all that into interviews and is just a level-headed kid who plays football, despite already receiving his own bobblehead from a local TV station.
+What stood out to Wheaton’s coaches is that he didn’t act like a normal five-star recruit.
+He’s kept a relatively low profile on his social media accounts, is not all that into interviews and is just a level-headed kid who plays football, despite already receiving his own bobblehead from a local TV station.